minweny/1p3a_auto_sign/README.md

 * Linux (Use raspberry pi 4 for demo)

 ## What it can do for you:
-Auto sign for you once a day to get forum point, and send the result to your email, so you would know your total wealth :dog:
+* Auto sign for you to get one forum point every day
+* Send the account summary to your email, give you an idea of how many points you have in total:dog:

-This script also saves the screenshot of the forum news for you.
-You can find it under the same folder.
+* Save the screenshot of the forum news for you. (totally useless but I still did it)
+* Keep the logging information in example.log under the same folder.

 ## Steps:
 1. Install Python3 (3.7+) to your Linux